Medical waste management in private hospitals in Tehran

 Background: Solid waste management is one of the important aspects of the hospital management.

-Methods: In this study, 8 privative hospitals in Tehran were studied on the quantity and composition of medical solid waste.
-For this purpose, a checklist was used through interviews with hospital waste management staff as well as hospital waste generation information.
-The annual average of obtained data were analyzed.
+Methods: In this study, we examined the quantity and composition of medical solid waste in eight private hospitals in Tehran.
+For this purpose, a checklist was used through interviews with hospital waste management staff as well as collecting information on hospital waste generation.
+The annual average of obtained data was analyzed in this study.

-Results: The results showed that in the studied privative hospitals the generation of solid waste were 24 to 1091 kg/day.
+Results: The results indicated that the private hospitals under study generated solid waste ranging from 24 to 1091 kg/day.
 The average medical waste generation in the studied privative hospitals was 4 kg/bed/day equal to 5.09 kg/patient/day.
 Common waste accounted for 70.73% of total hospital solid waste, while infectious and sharp waste accounted for 31.04% of the hospital solid waste.
 Infectious wastes were disinfected using autoclave in all hospitals.

 Conclusion: Segregation of infectious waste from hospital waste mass reduces the environmental and health risk of hospital waste and reduces the cost of waste management in private hospitals.